Democratic House campaign strategist says 2018 blueprint can work again in 2020

 Breaking News Emails

-Those were Sena's marching orders from his boss, Democratic Congressional Campaign Committee chair Rep. Ben Ray Lujan.
+Those were Sena's marching orders from his boss, Democratic Congressional Campaign Committee chair Rep. Ben Ray Lujan of New Mexico.
 And, he told NBC News, he got that message "every, single day."

 He said the key to his party's victories, many in suburban districts that supported President Donald Trump in 2016, was eschewing ideological litmus tests and supporting "culturally acceptable" candidates who mirrored the districts they were running in.